-The Problem – Lets say I am doing a family portrait session and there are 5 people in my group shot, its middle of the day with bright harsh sunlight so we are working in the shade in even lighting under some trees, since we are in the shade though it isn’t as bright and at f/4 and ISO 400 my shutter speed is only 1/50th on my 50 f1.4 lens.
+Let’s say I am doing a family portrait session and there are 5 people in my group shot, its middle of the day with bright harsh sunlight so we are working in the shade in even lighting under some trees, since we are in the shade though it isn’t as bright and at f/4 and ISO 400 my shutter speed is only 1/50th on my 50 f1.4 lens.

-The Solution – Since my subjects consists of multiple people, depth of field and having everyone in focus is more of a priority than noise/grain in the photo, therefore, I’d raise the ISO to 800 or 1000 to give me a shutter speed of at least 1/100 and still lets me shoot at f/4.
+Since my subjects consists of multiple people, depth of field and having everyone in focus is more of a priority than ISO noise/grain in the photo, therefore, I’d set the ISO to 800 or 1000 to give me a speed of at least 1/100 and still lets me shoot at f/4.

 Examples of when you may “Need” to use high ISOs

-- Wedding Ceremonies in Churches – no flash is allowed
+- Wedding Ceremonies in Churches – No flash is allowed

-- Concerts – no flash & lots of movement
+- Concerts – No flash & lots of movement

-- Birds – usually long telephoto lenses which require extra fast shutter-speeds
+- Birds – Usually long telephoto lenses which require extra fast shutter-speeds

 I hope that this quick tutorial offers some key insight into an easy concept that can really confuse people.
-Review your settings and find out how to fix them!
+Review your cameras settings and find out how to fix them!